Planning Your Park

 Saskatchewan Trails Association

-CHECKLIST ITEM: create an advising committee that can lend support and expertise throughout the planning and development process.
-If possible, use this committee structure to advise park development over the long term.
+CHECKLIST ITEM: create an advisory committee that can lend support and expertise throughout the planning and development process.
+If possible, use this committee structure to guide park development over the long term.

 McCaig Gardens Wakamow Valley Conservation Area